slatedocs/slate/source/includes/_KYCmerchant.md

 		</tr>
 		<tr>
 			<td>profile<br><font color=#446CB3>string</font><br><font color=#BDC3C7><i>optional</i></font></td>
 			<td>The policy profile to be used to evaluate this transaction.
+If no profile is specified, the DEFAULT profile is used.
 Prior to IDMRisk 1.19, this was encoded in the <code>smid</code> field.</td>
 		</tr>
 		<tr>
 			<td>smna<br><font color=#446CB3>string</font><br><font color=#BDC3C7><i>optional</i></font></td>